GRAAL-Lab/ulisse_core/README.md

 ```

-⚠️ If you're using both ROS1 and ROS2 it's important that you define separate aliases in your **~/.bashrc** to source your workspace, that are **not** automatically called when launching new terminals, otherwise you will mix environment variables from different ROS versions.
+⚠️ If you're using both ROS1 and ROS2 it's important that you define separate aliases in your `~/.bashrc` to source your workspace, that are **not** automatically called when launching new terminals, otherwise you will mix environment variables from different ROS versions.

+To install the dependencies altogether in can use the `install_ulisse_core.sh` script inside the **scripts** folder.
 After installing all the needed dependencies, to build the repo for the first time:

 - Create a ros2 workspace using `colcon` (https://docs.ros.org/en/galactic/Tutorials/Colcon-Tutorial.html)
 - Clone in the **src** folder the ulisse_core repo (git clone git@bitbucket.org:isme_robotics/ulisse_core.git)